 If you invoke this refactoring on a nested type, ReSharper will make the parent class partial, create a new file for the new part of the partial class, and move the selected type there.
-If necessary, you can then use the Move Type to Outer Scope refactoring to make the type non-nested and simply remove the redundant part of the parent class.
+If necessary, you can then use the Move Type to Outer Scope refactoring to make the type non-nested and remove the redundant part of the parent class.

-To move a type to another file
+Move a type to another file

-- Select a type in one of the following ways:
+Select a type in one of the following ways:

-- Do one of the following:
+Do one of the following:

-- Press F6 and then choose Move to Another File
+Press F6 and then choose Move to Another File

-- Right-click and choose Refactor | Move to Another File in the context menu.
+Right-click and choose Refactor | Move to Another File from the context menu.

-- Choose in the main menu.
+Choosefrom the main menu.

-- To apply the refactoring, click Next.
+To apply the refactoring, click Next.

-- If no conflicts are found, ReSharper performs the refactoring immediately.
+If no conflicts are found, ReSharper performs the refactoring immediately.
 Otherwise, it prompts you to resolve conflicts.

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.